d1sc0/hellostu-astro/README.md

 ## To-do

-- Blog collection
+- Blog collection - done
-- Podcast Collection
+- Add in MDX support - (to test)
 - Pagination for collections (and tags)
-- Add in MDX support
 - SEO
 - imageTools
 - Layout and Global Styling